Rail transport in Laos: Link to Thailand

 The new Vientaine Khamsavath Station, the new main terminus for trains arriving in from Bangkok and Udon Thani.

 The First Thai–Lao Friendship Bridge, opened in 1994, was built with provisions for a future railway included.

 In January 2007, work began on a 5 km extension of the metre-gauge State Railway of Thailand network across the Friendship Bridge to Thanaleng railway station, a new passenger and freight terminal in Dongphosy village, 20 km east of Vientiane.
 Test trains began running on 4 July 2008, and Princess Maha Chakri Sirindhorn of Thailand formally inaugurated the line on 5 March 2009.

 As of November 2010, Lao officials plan to convert the station into a rail cargo terminal for freight trains, allowing cargo to be transported from Bangkok into Laos more cheaply than via road.
 The Vientiane Logistics Park opened in December 2021.
-From 2009 to 2024, a shuttle train ran twice a day between Nong Khai railway station and Thanaleng station, with occasional services by the Eastern and Oriental Express.
+From 2009 to 2024, a shuttle train ran twice a day between Nong Khai railway station and Thanaleng station, with occasional services by the Eastern & Oriental Express.

 This rail link expanded closer to Vientiane city, with services to the new Khamsavath railway station in Vientiane Prefecture.
 The station's inauguration ceremony took place on 31 October 2023.
 The express train runs from Bangkok to Vientiane officially opened on 19 July 2024.